leaflabs/libmaple/docs/source/compatibility.rst

 into several smaller ones.
 In a lot of cases 8-bit operations are plenty (integers 0-255, single characters of text, etc.), but if you're dealing with higher resolution data, the speed up could be significant.

-A trade-off is that code could be larger as well; program instructions and memory locations can be up to 32-bits each, which in the worst case would quadruple program size.
-In reality, the removal of extra instructions and fancy packing together of simple instructions means that programs aren't much larger (or are even smaller).
+A trade-off is that code could be larger as well; program instructions and memory locations can be up to 32 bits each.
+However, removal of extra instructions and fancy packing together of simple instructions means that programs aren't much larger (or are even smaller).

 Header Numbering and Incompatibilities
 --------------------------------------